 You should complement this natural coloring by wearing similar shades on your face and you'll be amazed at how your coloring comes to life - brighter eyes, clearer skin and more intense hair color.

-Follow the color palette shades when you're choosing cosmetics and you'll never go wrong.
+Whatever your age if you follow the color palette shades when choosing cosmetics you'll never go far wrong.

-PRIMER: is perhaps a product we discount but well worth trying.
-Applied after moisturiser it smoothes the skin filling in open pores and fine lines leaving the skin looking soft and matte.
-It also ensures that your makeup stays on and looks fresh for longer.
+A primer worn under foundation will smooth the skin filling in open pores and fine lines leaving the skin looking soft and matte.
+It also ensure that your makeup stays on and looks fresh for longer.

 FOUNDATION: should be matched to your skin tone as closely as possible and once you get the right tone you can wear it all year round.
 If you take a tan you can always add a little tint of color to the mix to achieve a deeper shade.
 Avoid a too 'flat' beige which will flatten your coloring - a touch of pink works.